zbahhah/SimpleBlockChain/README.md

   	2- block can contain more transactions

-  	3- reward implementation
+  	3- reward for mining implementation

-  	3- save json to disk
+  	3- save blockchain data as json-format to disk

-  	4- save the whole chain to disk as binary, and read it again from disk, then re-calculate the hashs (for blocks & transactions) as a proof of validation merkle tree
+  	4- save the whole chain to disk as binary (blockchain objects serialization),
+    and read it again from disk, then re-calculate the hashs (for blocks & transactions) as a proof of validation merkle tree

 ![alt text](https://github.com/zbahhah/SimpleBlockChain/blob/master/simpleBcJsonBinaryFiles.png)